rug-compling/dact/cookbook/index.md

 ### Comparison of attributes with numeric values

 In the implementation of XPATH2 that is used in Dact, the comparison of numeric values may be somewhat counter-intuitive.
-For instance, in order to find a prenominal modifiers in a noun-phrase, the following query might be attemped:
+For instance, in order to find prenominal modifiers in a noun-phrase, the following query might be attemped:

     //node[../@cat="np" and @rel="mod" and @begin < ../node[@rel="hd"]/@begin]